 Borrowers who satisfy Align’ eligibility criteria and provide the necessary information can receive their funds within one or two business days.

-Align provides mid-double-digit interest rates to borrowers with poor credit.
+Align provides mid-double-digit APRs to borrowers with poor credit.
 These rates are certainly not low, but they are much better than a payday loan.
 The application process is fast, and funds can be transferred within one business day.

 One advantage Align has on other lenders is that payments are flexible.
 If you lose your job or your hours are cut, your payments will also drop.
 In certain circumstances, they could drop down to zero.
 The only catch is that payments also increase if your income increases.